FXCM RISK DISCLOSURE STATEMENT

-With the No Dealing Desk Execution Model, FXCM passes on to its clients the prices available by FXCM’s liquidity providers with a fixed mark-up per currency pair, according to the order size, order type, and available rates and the client’s account settings.
+With the No Dealing Desk Execution Model, FXCM passes on to its clients the prices available by FXCM’s liquidity providers, sometimes with a fixed mark-up per currency pair, according to the order size, order type, and available rates and the client’s account settings.

 When using the Dealing Desk Execution Model, FXCM may act as a dealer and is the counterparty to any trades that you undertake.
 In this model, FXCM’s compensation may not be limited to our standard markup and our interests may be in direct conflict with yours.
 Additionally, FXCM faces market risk as a result of entering into trades with you.

 FXCM may take steps to mitigate risk arising from market making, including, but not limited to, at our sole discretion and at any time, transferring your account to our No Dealing Desk offering.

 Prices: As indicated above, FXCM generally relies on its external liquidity providers for the pricing of many of the foreign exchange products.
 The pricing displayed via the online trading facility represents the best bid or offer quoted by one of our external liquidity providers for the particular pair quoted.
 This price includes FXCM’s markup, where applicable, which may vary based on account type and liquidity provider.
 FXCM may experience hundreds to thousands of executions every second; therefore, prices change based on what is offered not what is executed at that specific moment in time.
 Due to liquidity considerations, which we will discuss in the slippage section of this document, final execution price may be several pips away from the quoted price.